Gary Day (musician): Music career

 Day originally played for Morrissey from 1990, and after rehearsals played through 1991 on the Kill Uncle tour, recording sessions followed for singles and the 1992 album Your Arsenal, and the tour promotion through 1992, but was fired in 1994.
 He was then re-hired in 1999 for Morrissey's ¡Oye Esteban! tour, and the "You Are Quarry" album singles and tour.
 He remained the band's bassist until he parted ways at the end of the Ringleader Of The Tormentors album and tour in 2006, to spend time with his family and to work on his material.
 Day did not participate in any of Morrissey's recording sessions in 2007.
-He also composed music for Morrissey, including early session material including "Pashernate Love", "Let The Right One Slip In" and "Mexico".
+He also composed music for Morrissey, including early session material, including "Pashernate Love", "Let The Right One Slip In" and "Mexico".

 The Memphis Sinners became the Morrissey backing band, consisting of Spencer Cobrin, Alain Whyte, and Gary Day.

 Throughout his career, Day has played either double or electric bass with several bands, including The Caravans, Frantic Flintstones, Colbert Hamilton, The Nitros, The Sharks, The Poncés, The Memphis Sinners and currently for Dante's Eyes.

-Day played a one off concert with The New York Dolls, but couldn't play more due to commitments.
+Day played a one-off concert with The New York Dolls but could not play more due to prior commitments.

-Day's own group The Gazmen, which he's vocalist too, (which featured fellow Morrissey guitarist Alain Whyte, with Alan Wilson and Paul Hodges, both members of The Sharks) released a four-track EP entitled Rigormortis Rock in September 2000, which was a re-release of the group's 1995 12 inch vinyl EP (on the Vinyl Japan label) also called Rigomortis Rock, and re-released again in 2020.
+Day's own group The Gazmen, which he's vocalist too, (which featured fellow Morrissey guitarist Alain Whyte, with Alan Wilson and Paul Hodges, both members of The Sharks) released a four-track EP titled Rigormortis Rock in September 2000, which was a re-release of the group's 1995 12 inch vinyl EP (on the Vinyl Japan label) also called Rigomortis Rock, and re-released again in 2020.

 Aside from working on his music projects, Day is also a frequent DJ.

 In late 2012, Day joined the alternative country band the Ely Plains.
 He left the band in October of the next year.

-Day joined Clive Franklin's London based band The Poncés in 2015, and currently plays for Dante's Eyes since 2021 after The Poncés disbanded in 2020.
+Day joined Clive Franklin's London based band The Poncés in 2015, and has played for Dante's Eyes since 2021 after The Poncés disbanded in 2020.

-Day played on a session for Denvir Jet, a cover of Gene Vincent's Cat Man the flip to a Denvir Jet single, being the young guitar prodigy's second 45 rpm release from one of Franklin's recording sessions on Prince Records Inc.
+Day played on a session for Denvir Jet, a cover of Gene Vincent's "Cat Man the flip to a Denvir" Jet single, being the second 45 rpm release from one of Franklin's recording sessions on Prince Records Inc.

-Day is the double bass player for Carlos and the Bandidos as well as composing and producing the single "Beautiful Suicide" released on Migraine records, but left the band in 2020.
+Day is the double bass player for Carlos and the Bandidos as well as composing and producing the single "Beautiful Suicide" released on Migraine records but left the band in 2020.

 Day and has played on The Sons' The Tension Of Dream Clouds, which was released in May 2015.
-He's played double bass alongside drummer Spike T Smith, also an ex-Morrissey band member in Reza Uhdin's band Black Volition on occasions.
+He's played double bass alongside drummer Spike T Smith, also an ex-Morrissey band member in Reza Uhdin's band Black Volition on occasion.

 Day continues to play bass in many genres of music and cites his influences of Carol Kaye, Willie Dixon and Charles Mingus amongst others.